Home » RECIPES » SWEET » PIES & TARTS » Apple Crumble Tart

 Elizabeth Swoish

-If you love apples then you are going to love this beautiful yet simple Apple Crumble Tart.
-It is crispy, buttery, and filled with delicious spiced apples.
-Best part is how quick it is to make.
-Let's make it!
+You are going to love this beautiful yet simple Apple Crumble Tart.
+It is crispy, buttery, and filled with delicious spiced apples Let's make it!

 5 from 8 votes